malisas/malisas.github.io/_posts/2025-10-02-reinforcement-learner-tic-tac-toe.md

 <br>
 # Introduction

 This post guides the reader through a proof-of-concept Python implementation of a reinforcement learner that learns to play Tic-Tac-Toe.
 It is written without using any machine learning packages.
-By using only basic Python packages, it forces the reader to understand what's happening at every step and not take any shortcuts.
+The post is intended for people new to reinforcement learning.
 It emphasizes the essential elements of reinforcement learning (RL), while naturally leading to more complex RL concepts.

 ## What is a Reinforcement Learner?